 Fertility Rate By County

 The top reproductive counties of South Carolina are Beaufort County - 66.7, Sumter County - 65.95 and Berkeley County - 64.85.
 For the fertility rates of the rest of the counties, please see the table below:

 State Average Birth Weight and LMP Gestational Age

 Where to Obtain a South Carolina Birth Certificate

-You can request a South Carolina birth record search by mail, in person, phone and online through the VitalChek system.
+You can request a South Carolina birth records search online through the VitalChek system, as well as by mail, in person and by phone.